nestybox/sysbox-ee/README.md

-A system container is logically a super-set of a regular Docker application container, and thus should be able to run any application that runs in a regular Docker container, plus system-level software.
+A system container is logically a super-set of a regular Docker application container, and thus should be able to run any application that runs in a regular Docker container.
+In addition, it runs system-level software that does not run in a regular Docker container.

-Nestybox's goal is to allow you run any software inside the system container just as you would on a physical host.
-Ideally there shouldn't be any difference.

-### Docker-in-Docker

-Nestybox system containers support running Docker inside the system container, without using privileged containers or bind-mounting the host's Docker socket into the container.
-In other words, cleanly and securely, with total isolation between the inner and outer Docker containers.

-Furthermore, the inner Docker can use the fast overlayfs driver, rather than the slower vfs driver.

-To run Docker-in-Docker, follow the instructions in the [Sysboxd User's Guide](docs/usage.md#docker-in-docker).
+For system-level software, we currently only support running Docker inside the system container.
+See [here](docs/usage.md#running-software-inside-the-system-container) for more info on this.

 ## Integration with Container Managers